manny-glez/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+    Answer: Its used to match the current URL

-1. How would you explain form validation to someone who has never programmed before?
+2. How would you explain form validation to someone who has never programmed before?
+    Answer: makes sure you get the data you expect

-1. In 1-2 sentences, define end to end testing.
+3. In 1-2 sentences, define end to end testing.
+    Answer: End to end testing is testing that simulates how a user would use the application from beginning to end.

 ## Instructions